psychemedia/sin-eater-resources/src/_folklore_1892.md

 > Amongst others present there were :— Mr Henry Owen, F.S.A., Mr G. Lawrence Gomme, Mr Alfred Nutt, Mr T. Marchant Williams, Mr Edward Clodd, Dr Karl Blind, Dr Gaster, Mr Sydenham Jones, Mr D. McRitchie, Mr F. A. Milne (secretary to the Folk-Lore Society), Mr E. Vincent Evans (secretary to the Cymmrodorion Society),&c, &c.

-Then the review of the presented paper begins, which begis with a review of Aubrey:
+Then the review of the presented paper begins, which begins with a review of Aubrey:

 > The Chairman, after a brief reference to Mr Hartland's contributions to the study of folk-lore, called upon him to read his paper on "The Sin- Eater."— The earliest mention of the curious custom of the Sin-Eater, formerly observed in Wales and the Welsh Marches at funerals, is to be found, according to Mr Hartland, in "The Remains of Gentilisme and Judaisme," a work of John Aubrey, (1686-7) which remained in MS. for 200 years, until it was for the first time issued by the Folk-Lore Society in 1881.
 The passage in question (p.
 23-4) runs as follows :— "*Offertories at Funeralls.*— These are mentioned in the Rubrick of ye ch. of Engl.
 Common-Prayer-booke : but I never sawe it used, but once, at Beaumaris, in Anglesey; but it is used over all the Counties of North-Wales.
 But before when the Corps is brought out of Doores, there is Cake and Cheese, and a new Bowle of Beere, and another of Milke with ye Anno Dni ingravred on it, and ye parties name deceased, w'ch one accepts of on the other side of ye Corps; and this Custome is used to this day, 1686, in North Wales."
 On this there is the following note by Bishop Kennett:—" where a small tablet or board is fixt near the Altar, upon w'ch the friends of ye defunct lay their offerings in mony according to their own ability and the quality of the person deceased.... *Sinne-Eaters*.— It seems a remainder of this custom w'ch lately obtained at Amersden `[(1) Ambrosden (near Bicester, Oxon.), of which parish Kennett was vicar 1684-1691]` in the county of Oxford, where at the burial of every corps one cake and one flaggon of Ale just after the interrment were brought to the minister in the Ch, porch."
 Aubrey also has (p.
 35-6) the following note on "Sinne-Eaters:— In the County of Hereford was an old Custome at funeralls to { hire | have } poor people, who were to take upon them all the sinnes of the party deceased.
 One of them I remember lived in a cottage on Rosse high way.
 (He was a long, leane, ugly, lamentable poor raskal.)
 The manner was that when the Corps was brought out of the house and layd on the Biere; a Loafe of bread was brought out and delivered to the Sinne-eater over the corps, as also a Mazar-bowle of maple (Gossips bowle) full of beer, w'ch he was to drinke up, and sixpence in money, in consideration whereof he tooke upon him (ipso facto) all the Sinnes of the Defunct, and freed him (or her) from walking after they were dead.
 This custome alludes (me-thinkes) something to the Scape-goate in ye old Lawe...
 This custome (though rarely used in our dayes) yet by some people was { observed | continued } even in the strictest time of ye Presbyterian government : as at Dynder, volens nolens the Parson of ye Parish,the { kinred | relations} of a woman deceased there had this ceremonie punctually performed according to her Will : and also the like was donne at ye City of Hereford in these times, when a woman kept many yeares before her death a Mazard-bowle for the Sinne-eater; and the like in other places in this Countie ; as also in Brecon, e.g., at Llangors, where Mr. Gwin the minister about 1640 could no hinder ye performing of this ancient custome.
 I believe this custome was heretofore used over all Wales.....
 In North-Wales, the Sinne-eaters are frequently made use of ; but there, insted of a Bowle of Beere, they have a bowle of Milke.
 Methinkes, Doles to Poore people with money at Funeralls have some resemblance of that of ye Sinne-eater.
 Doles at Funeralls were continued at Gentlemens funeralls in the West of England till the Civil-warre.
 And so in Germany at rich mens funerals Doles are in use, and to every one a quart of strong and good Beer.—Cramer."